Rockhampton: Transport

-Rockhampton has one major taxi company, Yellow Cabs, who service the City of Rockhampton, Gracemere, and also some services in Yeppoon and Emu Park.

 Rockhampton railway station is located on the North Coast railway, and is the terminus of the electrified section of line from Brisbane with through diesel service continuing beyond; services are provided by Queensland Rail.
 Denison St, Rockhampton is one of the few places where the main line runs down the middle of the street.
 An Electric Tilt Train services connects it to Brisbane, and the Diesel Tilt Train services the station en route to Cairns.